 The Platinum Card and Business Platinum Card from American Express also offer Priority Pass Select membership, a network of more than 1,200 lounges across the globe.

-You'll find these lounges at most airports across the U.S. and abroad.
+You'll find these lounges at many airports across the U.S. and abroad.
 Most are part of independent lounge operators that partner with Priority Pass for airport lounge access, though you will find some airline-operated lounges, too.

 Just for holding the Platinum Card, you will get a complimentary Priority Pass membership which also allows you to bring in up to two guests with you on each visit.

 Just what you’ll get in each lounge can vary widely in terms of size, food, beverages, and amenities.
 Some Priority Pass lounges are outstanding, while many are fairly simple.
-Still, even the worst Priority Pass lounge is still better than sitting at the gate before your flight.
+Still, even the worst Priority Pass lounge is generally better than sitting at the gate before your flight.

 Delta Sky Clubs

 With over 200 locations & partner lounges worldwide, you don’t have to try terribly hard to find one if you are flying with the airline.
-Check out our full reviews of the Delta Sky Club lounges in Washington D.C. – Reagan (DCA), Phoenix (PHX), Seattle (SEA), Austin (AUS), and San Francisco (SFO) to see what's in store.
+Check out our full reviews of the Delta Sky Club lounges in Atlanta (ATL), Washington D.C. – Reagan (DCA), Phoenix (PHX), Seattle (SEA), Austin (AUS), Fort Lauderdale (FLL), San Francisco (SFO), and the incredible new Los Angeles (LAX) Sky Club to see what's in store.